Workers’ Compensation Insurance

 Your payroll, worker classifications, and claims history also influence your premium.

 The amount you pay for workers’ compensation is a specific rate for every $100 of your company’s total payroll.
-Your workers' comp premium is calculated based on the type of work done by your employees (classification rate), your experience modifier (claims history), and your payroll (per $100).
+Your workers' comp premium is calculated based on the type of work done by your employees (classification rate), your experience modification rating (claims history), and your payroll (per $100).

-Employer costs for workers’ compensation [PDF] per $100 of covered payroll range from a low of $0.46 in Texas to $1.78 in Wyoming.
+Workers' compensation insurance rates vary by state, ranging from a low monthly average of $32 in Texas to $119 in Alabama.
 However, these numbers are deceptively simple.
 They include all types of jobs, which means they don't reflect the different workers’ comp costs for low-risk versus high-risk work.

 What is the formula to calculate workers' compensation premiums?